Lifting tropical intersections

 \subsection{Stable tropical intersections}

-Many papers have introduced and studied analogues of intersection theory in tropical geometry, including \cite{AllermannRau10, BrugalleLopez11, Katz09b, Mikhalkin06, RST, Tabera08}.
+Many papers have introduced and studied analogues of intersection theory in tropical geometry, including \cite{AllermannRau10, BrugalleLopez11, Katz12, Mikhalkin06, RST, Tabera08}.
 Here we are interested in only one basic common feature of these theories, the stable tropical intersection, and its compatibility with intersection theory in toric varieties.
 The key point is that stable tropical intersections are defined combinatorially, depending only on the polyhedral geometry of the tropicalizations, by a local displacement rule.
 Compatibility with the multiplication rule for Minkowski weights and algebraic intersections of generic translates is discussed in the following section.

-Given subvarieties $X$ and $X'$ of $T$, of codimensions $j$ and $j'$, respectively, the stable intersection $\Trop(X) \cdot \Trop(X')$ is a polyhedral complex of pure codimension $j + j'$, with support contained in the set-theoretic intersection $\Trop(X) \cap \Trop(X')$, and with appropriate multiplicities on its facets, satisfying the balancing condition.
-Many different subvarieties of $T$ may have the same tropicalization, but the stable intersection depends only on the tropicalizations.
+Given closed subschemes $X$ and $X'$ of $T$, of pure codimensions $j$ and $j'$, respectively, the stable intersection $\Trop(X) \cdot \Trop(X')$ is a polyhedral complex of pure codimension $j + j'$, with support contained in the set-theoretic intersection $\Trop(X) \cap \Trop(X')$, and with appropriate multiplicities on its facets, satisfying the balancing condition.
+Many different closed subschemes of $T$ may have the same tropicalization, but the stable intersection depends only on the tropicalizations.

 Suppose the valuation is trivial, so $\Trop(X)$ and $\Trop(X')$ are fans, and let $\tau$ be a face of $\Trop(X) \cap \Trop(X')$ of codimension $j + j'$ in $N_\RR$.
 The \textbf{tropical intersection multiplicity} of $\Trop(X)$ and $\Trop(X')$ along $\tau$, is given by the fan displacement rule